Rob Luft

 Rob Luft (born November 1993) is an English jazz guitarist and composer from London, United Kingdom.
-He has released two albums, Riser & Life Is The Dancer, as a solo artist on British label Edition Records.
+He has released three albums, Riser, Life Is The Dancer & Dahab Days, as a solo artist on British label Edition Records.
+His playing has also been documented on several albums released by the German jazz label ECM Records, most notably on John Surman's 2024 release Words Unspoken.